-After 44 years as a destination for shoppers looking for unusual food, beverages and gifts, Chapel Hill’s Southern Season store will close early next year, its corporate owner announced Monday.
+After 44 years as a destination for shoppers looking for unusual food, beverages and gifts, Chapel Hill’s Southern Season store will close in January, its corporate owner announced.

 The Weathervane restaurant at Southern Season had closed by the time the announcement was made.
 Southern Season was an anchor tenant in University Place, which was known as University Mall from its opening in 1973 until it was renamed in 2015.

 Gift baskets and Southern Season packaged food items will continue to be available online, the company said.